Last updated: March 2026

 You must ensure that you read, understand, and comply with this policy.
 The prevention, detection, and reporting of tax evasion and foreign tax evasion are the responsibility of all those working for us or under our control.

-You must notify your manager OR the Chief Financial Officer as soon as possible if you believe or suspect that a conflict with this policy has occurred or may occur in the future.
+You must notify your manager or the Chief Financial Officer as soon as possible if you believe or suspect that a conflict with this policy has occurred or may occur in the future.

 You are encouraged to raise concerns about any issue or suspicion of tax evasion or its facilitation at the earliest possible stage.
 If you are unsure whether a particular act constitutes tax evasion or the facilitation of tax evasion, or if you have any other queries, these should be raised with your line manager or the Chief Financial Officer.